Do Go On - 396 - Rosemary Brown: A Musical Seance

 This baseless criticism.

-I mean, if you're not allowed to have sex, think about how much more time in your life
+I mean, if you're not allowed to have sex,

-You don't have to go to work.
+Yeah, you don't have to go to work.

-And that takes up most of your time.
+And that takes on mostly your time.

 You're like, I'm having sex like 22 hours a day.

-If you take that out, I'd have time to learn like dozens of languages.
+I don't have time to learn like dozens of language.

 Exactly.